projectacrn/acrn-hypervisor/doc/introduction/index.rst

-By using the latest virtualization-enhanced processor architectures, hypervisors and virtualization solutions can support device pass-through (using VT-d), including Xen, KVM, and ACRN hypervisor.
+By using the latest virtualization-enhanced processor architectures, hypervisors and virtualization solutions can support device passthrough (using VT-d), including Xen, KVM, and ACRN hypervisor.
 In most cases, the guest operating system (User
-OS) must be compiled to support pass-through, by using kernel build-time options.
+OS) must be compiled to support passthrough, by using kernel build-time options.
 Hiding the devices from the host VM may also be required (as is done with Xen using pciback).
 Some restrictions apply in PCI, for example, PCI devices behind a PCIe-to-PCI bridge must be